 The Irish community has had deep roots in the national capital region since the 19th century.
-For this reason, the City of Quebec is especially proud to be connected with the St. Patrick’s Day festivities and the 8th edition of its annual parade.
+For this reason, the City of Quebec is especially proud to be connected with Quebec city’s St. Patrick’s Day and the 10th presentation of its annual parade.

 Quebec and the Irish

 For centuries, Quebeckers and Irish have had strong ties dating back to the arrival of hundreds of thousands of Irish immigrants in Québec City in the early and mid-nineteenth century, especially during the tragic Great Famine in Ireland Between 1845 and 1851.

 Irish Protestants from the Quebec garrison hold the first recorded celebrations of St. Patrick’s Day (March 17).

 First festivities organized by a group of Catholics.

 St. Patrick’s Society is formed to plan and implement all future celebrations of March 17.

 First St. Patrick’s Day Parade held through the streets of the city.
 The event takes place annually until 1916.